FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/high-level-architecture.md

 ### **High Level Architecture Diagram**

-This diagram illustrates the primary components and data flow of the RogueLearn platform, now reflecting the use of Supabase Authentication.
+This diagram illustrates the primary components and data flow of the RogueLearn platform, updated to integrate Verification into the User Service and move Rewards and Skill Tree (formerly Knowledge Graph) into the Quests Service, with an Event Bus for asynchronous orchestration.

 ```mermaid
 graph TD